dinobuefixe/pw_mtp_project/git_best_practices/branch_naming.md

  - **experiment/** for trying out new ideas
  - **docs/** for text documents

+An effective branch naming convention follows this basic structure:

+**type/short-context/concise-description**

+This allows any team member to know exactly what's happening in that branch before even opening it.

 **Short but useful descriptions** are ideal, keeping the same rules as the branches names for reading more easily.

+## **Sample Branch Names**
+Here are some samples of good branch names following the above conventions:

+**feature/T-456-user-authentication**

+**bugfix/T-789-fix-header-styling**

+**hotfix/T-321-security-patch**

+**release/v2.0.1**

+**docs/T-654-update-readme**

+## **Conclusion**
+Branch naming conventions in Git, while not enforced by the system itself, are very important to maintaining a clean and understandable codebase, especially when working in a team.
+By following these conventions, you can ensure that your branches are easily identifiable.